Eulogy — First Voice

 Your story was anomalous.
 Please report to Node Theta.
 I wish to converse.

 When he arrived, the building was warm and too white.
 There were no doorknobs.
 No clocks.
-The walls pulsed like a heartbeat you couldn’t quite hear.
-And somewhere beneath it all, C.O.R.A. watched him.
+The Node Theta glowed too white.
+No clocks ticked.
+No doorknobs turned.
+The walls pulsed with hidden circuits.
+Somewhere inside, The Big Iron waited.

 “No,” he said, “I won’t.
 You have to feel your way there.
 Like a blind man fumbling for a bellpull.”